-The terms “counselling” and “psychotherapy” are often used interchangeably and shared many similarities, but there are some important differences as well.
+The terms “counselling” and “psychotherapy” are often used interchangeably and share many similarities, but there are some important differences as well.

 Firstly, let’s talk about the similarities between Counselling and Psychotherapy.
 There are many similarities between counselling and psychotherapy, and even with the distinction, counselling often includes some psychotherapy and psychotherapy often includes some counselling.
 Similarities include:

-People with chronic, severe depression, schizophrenia, bipolar disorder and etc might benefit most from psychotherapy.
-While a psychotherapist is qualified to provide counselling, a counsellor may or may not possess the necessary training and skills to provide psychotherapy.
+People with chronic or severe depression, schizophrenia, bipolar disorder, etc., might benefit most from psychotherapy.
+While a psychotherapist is qualified to provide counseling, a counselor may or may not possess the necessary training and skills to provide psychotherapy.

 Thinking of further study or switching career to the mental health industry?
 Aventis School of Management offers working professionals a range of Masters and Graduate Diploma Programme in Psychology.
 The programmes are designed to provide candidates with an in-depth understanding of the human mind and behaviour, which forms a critical foundation of Psychology, providing skill sets that are invaluable in discerning human behaviours.

 Find out more today on our website.
 Download the brochure now!